Big Brothers Big Sisters Independence Region

 Will the fellow be expected to travel as part of the position?
 Yes

 If so, how often and where?
-The Fellow will be expected to travel regionally in eastern Pennsylvania several times per month to meet with various youth mentoring organizations.
+The Fellow will be expected to travel within the Philadelphia Region several times per month to meet support training and other special events hosted by MPRC, meet with youth serving organizations, and other meetings as needed.

 Will the fellow need the following to carry out the position…